itsabijection/asciiArt/README.md

 Todos:

--Map ascii chars to brightnesses so that we can get a more grayscale image (instead of just pure black or pure white)
+-Map ascii chars to brightnesses so that we can get a more grayscale img (instead of black/white)

 -Add options for final dimensions